Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Mixed BM and GFBM

-for a time-dependent normalization constant $C_t$.
+It is clear that the semimartingale properties in Proposition \ref{prop-sm-X} hold for the process $X$ in \eqref{eqn-X-RL}.
+In particular, by letting the natural kernel $K_t(s) := (t-s)^\alpha s^{-\gamma/2}$, we have the spectral representation $ X(t) \deq \int_0^t K_t(s) N({\rm d}s)\, , $ for a Gaussian measure $N(\cdot)$.
+Define $ \Psi_t(s) = C_t^{-1} \alpha (t-s)^{\alpha-1} s^{-\gamma/2}\, , $ for a time-dependent normalization constant $C_t$.
 As shown in the proof of Lemma 3.1, the function $\Psi_1(\cdot)$ is square integrable with respect to the Lebesgue measure if and only if $1/2< \alpha< 1/2 + \gamma/2$ and $\gamma \in (0,1)$, and thus by Basse's characterization of the spectral representation of Gaussian semimartingales (\cite[Theorem 4.6]{basse2009spectral}), we can conclude the the semimartingale property in part (ii) of Proposition \ref{prop-sm-X}.
 The non-semimartingale property in part (i) of Proposition \ref{prop-sm-X} also follows from a similar argument as in the proof of the proposition.
-In addition, the variation properties in Proposition \ref{prop: variation} also hold for the process $X$ in \eqref{eqn-X-RL}, from which we can also conclude the non-semimartingale property as in the proof of Proposition \ref{prop-sm-X-2}.